-File Reference No. -----
+File Reference No.

 Legislation ------------------------------------

-Details of Offence
+Details of Offence -

-Issues to be Considered for Brief Detail of Case and

-Recommendation of Prosecution determination of Recommendation

-The gravity of the offence, together the

-seriousness of any actual or potential harm

-Serious failures in management

-Whether it is appropriate in order to draw

-general attention to the need for compliance

-General record and approach of offender

-Reckless disregard of requirements

-Repeated breaches or persistent poor compliance

-Failure to comply with a written warning or notice served

-Willingness of offender to prevent a reoccurrence

-Likelihood of a successful due diligence or other defence

-Explanation offered by the offender

-Ability of witnesses to co-operate

-Would alternative action (e.g. caution, works in default, notice be preferable)

-Head of Service/Director Decision:
+Issues to be Considered for Recommendation of Prosecution Brief Detail of Case and determination of Recommendation The gravity of the offence, together with the seriousness of any actual or potential harm Serious failures in management Whether it is appropriate in order to draw general attention to the need for compliance General record and approach of offender Reckless disregard of requirements Repeated breaches or persistent poor compliance Failure to comply with a written warning or notice served Willingness of offender to prevent a reoccurrence Likelihood of a successful due diligence or other defence Explanation offered by the offender Ability of witnesses to co-operate Would alternative action (e.g. caution, works in default, notice be preferable) Head of Service/Director Decision:

 Under the Public Prosecution Service Code for Prosecutors does the case meet:

-(a) Evidential Test No Yes

-(b) Public Interest Tes st No Yes
+(a) (b) Evidential Te Public Intere Yes Yes

-Signa ture: - [ Date:
+Sign Signature

-- Head of Servi ce/Di rector
+Date Head of S Service

+Sign ature

+Date Director